Shopify vs WooCommerce: SEO Performance Breakdown

 Can you do SEO on Shopify?

 Yes.
 Shopify supports title tags, meta descriptions, URL handles, image alt text, canonical tags, XML sitemaps, and structured data.
-You can edit your robots.txt through Liquid templates.
+You can edit robots.txt through Liquid templates.
+Limitations appear when you need custom URL structures beyond /products/ and /collections/, or advanced schema beyond products and breadcrumbs.
+We have ranked Shopify stores on the first page for competitive Malaysian keywords — the platform works.

 Is WooCommerce good for SEO?